leokleist/kostistsaprailis.github.io/_posts/2016-05-08-How-to-not-make-a-blog.md

 GithubPages + Jekyll.

-If you have never heard about it before, it's basically using "free" web hosting on [GithubPages][githubpages-url] plus a statis website generator engine called [Jekyll][jekyll-url].
+If you have never heard about it before, it's basically using "free" web hosting on [GithubPages][githubpages-url] plus a static website generator engine called [Jekyll][jekyll-url].

-There are many great tutorials to get you started, one being an official [Jekyll Guide][jekyllgithub-url] which gives an overview of how to integrate the two and a second one, the more [analytical tutorial][jonathanmacglone-url] by Jonathan McGlone.
+There are many great tutorials to get you started, one being an official [Jekyll Guide][jekyllgithub-url] which gives an overview of how to integrate the two and a second one, the more [analytical][jonathanmacglone-url] by Jonathan McGlone.

 However having Jekyll on its own does not really help with making a blog that